jan-arnez/airbnb-json-generator/README.md

 `backend/src/scrapers/contentScraper.js`

 **Why did you build this project?
-I had some spare time and I knew in the future that I want to do Airbnb clone but don't want to loose time adding data to seed the database so I created this.
+I had some spare time and knew in the future that I wanted to do an Airbnb clone but don't want to waste time adding data to seed the database so I created this.